Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 What work experiences do you have from your past?

-1999 – 2014: At a younger age, I worked as a paramedic at the German Redcross Rescue Service, continuing to do so part-time during my university study in Mechanical Engineering at the University of Applied Sciences in Offenburg, of which I graduated as a Mechanical Engineer.
+1999 – 2014: At a younger age, I earned a college degree in industrial mechanics, then served as a paramedic at the German Red Cross Rescue, continuing to do so part-time during my university study in Mechanical Engineering at the University of Applied Sciences in Offenburg, of which I graduated as a Mechanical Engineer.
 I moved on working for a renowned company in lean practices, where I was trained in target-state coaching, in the mentor/mentee principal, amongst others by Mike Rother (USA) and Hitoshi Takeda (Japan).
 Furthermore, I graduated from Steinbeis University Berlin with a Master in Business Administration, and worked for a renowned American company, supporting facilities in Germany, the Netherlands, and Hungary.
-Although my career was picking up and everything seemed to be perfect on the outside, my inner-satisfaction decreased rapidly.
-I needed to stop and make a change; and I did.
+Although my career was picking up and everything seemed to be perfect on the outside, my inner-satisfaction and well-being decreased.
+My approach of compensating this dissatisfaction through extreme sports and adventures did not work any longer either.
+I needed to stop, find a deeper meaning of life, and make a change; and I did with great enthusiasm.

 What then followed?

 2012 – 2020: I began working more frequently with Dr.Müller-Stoffels on how to increase inner and unconditional satisfaction through reflection and correction of mindset.
 I visited seminars and spiritual teachers, and traveled.
-And I also found that the coaching method I used before, is excellent to make steadfast steps in any personal, mental, and spiritual process – it is always about finding the root cause.
+And I also found that the coaching method I used before, is excellent to make steadfast steps in any personal, mental, and spiritual process – it is always about overcoming mental obstacles by finding the root cause.
 I noticed that the best coach is inside of me and was just waiting to direct me.
-Intense transcendent experiences were the result (astral-prema-sundara-nirvikalpa samadhi), as well as a steady deep inner calmness.
-I recognized that my strength and abilities lie in spiritual work.
+Intense transcendent experiences were the result of my sincere and deep meditation practices (astral-prema-sundara-nirvikalpa samadhi), as well as a steady deep inner calmness.
+I recognized that my strength and abilities lie in mental and spiritual work.
 I started to develop my own technique of meditation and contemplation and founded my first office for life and spiritual coaching in Germany in 2015.
 In 2019 I decided to follow my wish to work and live in the US, which I carried inside of me after living in Arizona as a child.

 What are the important places you have traveled to during your spiritual awakening?